domainaware/checkdmarc-web-backend/README.md

 # checkdmarc-web-backend

-The backend for a web version of checkdmarc.
+The backend for a web version of [checkdmarc](https://github.com/domainaware/checkdmarc).

 ## Why create a web version of checkdmarc?

 Websites and much easier to use and understand for some people.
-Pluse, it promotes the `checkdmarc` and `parsedmarc` projects.
+Plus, it promotes the `checkdmarc` and `parsedmarc` projects.

 ## Architecture